argovis/documentation/database/schema.rst

   - **type:** geojson Point
   - **description:** midpoint of the ascending and descending transmitted geolocations

-- ``timestamp``, taken as the midpoint timestamp from the upstream file, required for Argo trajectories
+- ``timestamp``, midpoint of the ascending and descending extrapolated times, if available.
+If not, the midpoint of the ascending and descending transmitted times.
 - ``timestamp_descending``

   - **required:** true